AI customer service cost: real 2026 pricing for SMEs

 The comparison that matters: AI vs human cost

-The break-even is not the interesting calculation.
-The interesting calculation is the value of the conversions the human model is missing: the inquiries that come in at 10pm, the Arabic-language leads the English-only team cannot handle well, the follow-ups that never get sent because the team is too busy.
-Those are the recoverable conversions that make the economics work.
+AI customer service at the Foundation tier costs £24,000 per year, or £2,000 per month.
+It covers 24 hours a day, 7 days a week, in multiple languages, every day of the year, with the same quality on Monday morning and Sunday night.
+The break-even against a salary is not the interesting calculation.
+The interesting one is the value of the conversions the human model misses: the inquiries that land at 10pm, the Arabic-language leads an English-only team cannot handle well, the follow-ups that never get sent because the team is too busy.
+Those recoverable conversions are what make the economics work, and they never appear in a head-to-head salary comparison.

 What is the cheapest way to implement AI customer service?

-Comparing costs: what to put in the spreadsheet
+What to put in the cost comparison

 Frequently asked questions